SAP-archive/teched2021-ANA260/exercises/Section 2 - Linked Analysis and Input Controls/README.md

 ![img26](https://user-images.githubusercontent.com/92877810/138149936-6301c7f5-e1cf-4639-a4c2-a99d78841fc5.png)

-Welcome to Measure Input Controls!
+ℹ️Welcome to Measure Input Controls!

 Measure Input Controls are a great way to change the Measure that is represented on a chart at view time.
 If your viewer would rather see Gross Margin in the regional breakdown than Sales Revenue, a Measure Input Control provides this functionality.